 - Place the Pipe: Lay the drain pipe with the perforated holes facing downward to prevent water from escaping until it is full.
 Use stable connectors and couplers to extend the French drain beyond one pipe’s capacity.

-- Cover with Gravel: Add gravel to the trench until it’s two-thirds full, allowing debris to filter out and water to pass through the pipe.
+- Cover with Gravel: Add gravel to the sloped trench until it’s two-thirds full, allowing debris to filter out and water to pass through the pipe.

-- Cover the remaining Filter Fabric: Cover the gravel with excess filter fabric to prevent soil and debris from clogging the drain over time.
+- Cover the Remaining Filter Fabric: Cover the gravel with excess filter fabric to prevent soil and debris from clogging the drain over time.

 - Fill the Trench: Cover the trench with topsoil or gravel, then add landscaping materials to match the surrounding area.